 Cats may sometimes be difficult to give medication to.
 They are not always as eager and trusting as dogs and won’t necessarily take a pill wrapped in lunchmeat or covered in peanut butter.
 In fact, getting a cat to sit still long enough to do anything may often be a challenge.
 So, how do you get them to take CBD?

-CBD oil comes in several different forms.
+Cannabis oil for cats comes in several different forms.
 However, most of the forms are made with humans in mind.
 If you are trying to give a CBD product to your cat, the easiest way is CBD drops.
 Drops are tinctures generally made with different concentrations of CBD oil and palm oil that are dispensed with a dropper.
 You may simply put a drop directly into your cat’s mouth or mix it in with their food or treats.
 Panacea Life Sciences is developing a feline-specific formula that will make it easier to provide beneficial CBD to your cat that will launch late spring 2020.

 Because of the plants that CBD is derived from, some of the oils may be rather bitter in taste.
 If your cat is a picky eater, you may find drops with different flavors like mixed berry or vanilla that may be easier on their palate.